 The concentration of our customers in the energy industry may impact our overall exposure to credit risk as customers may be similarly affected by prolonged changes in economic and industry conditions.
 Further, laws in some jurisdictions in which we operate could make collection difficult or time consuming.
-In addition, in times when commodity prices are low, our customers with higher debt levels may not have the ability to pay their debts.
 We perform ongoing credit evaluations of our customers and do not generally require collateral in support of our trade receivables.
 While we maintain reserves for expected credit losses, we cannot assure these reserves will be sufficient to meet write-offs of uncollectible receivables or that our losses from such receivables will be consistent with our expectations.